vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/errors.md

 -----------------------|-------------------------------|---------------------------
 BlockingPowaTagExecutor| await						   | If the thread is interrupted while waiting for result.
 -----------------------|-------------------------------|---------------------------
-LoginManager		   | signInAsGuest				   | Failure to create a profile ????????
+LoginManager		   | signInAsGues				   | Failure to create a profile ????????
 -----------------------|-------------------------------|---------------------------
 LoginManager           | logout						   | Failure to delete a temporary profile??????
 -----------------------|-------------------------------|---------------------------